-Unfortunately, that confusion can create a defensive rather than constructive atmosphere centered on discovering how, when and where the breach occurred.
+Unfortunately, that confusion can create a constructive atmosphere centered on discovering how, when and where the breach occurred.
 A comprehensive incident response plan can go a long way toward achieving a speedy resolution, and keep an otherwise manageable event from turning into a full-blown business crisis.